efourb/projects-data-scientist-practicum/README.md

 ### Project 10:
 Developed a model to determine the cost of a used car.

-You can view Project 10 online here, or find it in the corresponding folder of the this repository.
+You can view Project 10 online [here](https://nbviewer.org/github/efourb/projects-data-scientist-practicum/blob/main/P10%20Numerical%20Methods/P10%20Numerical%20Methods.ipynb), or find it in the [corresponding folder](/P10%20Numerical%20Methods/) of this repository.

 ## Time Series